 The strain placed on the NHS during each winter period highlights the significant role that effective decontamination can play in the prevention and control of infections.
 However, there is another war being waged within healthcare, the battle between antibiotics and microbes that have evolved to be resistant.
 Antimicrobial resistance has been in the headlines since its first discovery in 1987 and has been a growing concern with the prescription of antibiotics ever since.
 On a global scale the growing resistance to antibiotics has the potential to reach £66 trillion in lost productivity by 2050 if nothing is done to address this issue.

-Winter brings with it additional pressures and regularly sees and increase in the spread of HAI’s, with spells of patients admitted for up to 40 days longer than originally planned due to a secondary infection.
+Winter brings with it additional pressures and regularly sees and increase in the spread of HAI’s, with spells of patients admitted for up to 40 days longer than originally planned due to acquiring a secondary infection.

 Inivos has worked hard to design decontamination equipment to ease this burden.
 As part of a proactive or reactive cleaning schedule, our products can certainly remove the risk of cross contamination to other patients and staff.